 The Court, therefore, held that refusal to register the marriage of Ms. Sreeja would amount to a violation of her fundamental rights under Articles 14, 19(1)(a), 21 and 25 of the Constitution of India and quashed the orders of the Joint Registrar No. II and the District Registrar of Tuticorin and directed the Joint Registrar No. II to register the marriage of the Petitioners.

 The Court also address a second issue on sex reassignment surgery (SRS) or Intersex Genital Mutilation (IGM) of intersex children.
 The Court pointed out that according to the judgement in S. Amutha v C. Manivanna Bhupathy consent of a parent cannot be considered as the consent of the child and as held in NALSA no one shall be forced to undergo medical procedures as a requirement for legal recognition of their gender identity.
 The Court directed the Government of Tamil Nadu to issue a Government Order to ban SRS on intersex infants and children.
 The Court also noted that since Arun Kumar, the first petitioner was from an SC community, they were entitled to obtain financial incentives under the Dr Ambedkar Scheme for Social Integration through Inter-Caste Marriages.

 This is the first judgment in India where the right to marry under Article 21 of the constitution has been affirmed for transgender persons and holding that ‘bride’ under the Hindu Marriage Act would cover transgender persons who identify as women.
-The Court affirmed Ms. Sreeja’s self-identification as a woman and recognised her right to self-identify her gender and be included, along with other intersex/transgender persons who identify as women, within the definition of ‘bride’.
-It noted the violation of her fundamental rights by the State authorities that refused to register her marriage.
+It affirmed the inclusion of intersex/transgender persons who identify as women, within the definition of ‘bride’.